allegheny-college-cmpsc-104-Fall-2024/classDocs/README.md

 ## Required Hardware
 A WIFI-ready device is necessary to follow along with course material.
 You will be instructed on which software to install on your device during the semester.

-## Discord
-- If you are already on the department's Discord server, you will be added to the course's Discord channel `#doc-engineering`.
-- If not, join the department's Discord server before you can be added to the course's channel.
-- During the first week, your name will be manually added to the class's Discord channel.

-## ClassDocs Repository
-All materials provided in class will be accessible using the classDocs/ repository.
-Main site on GitHub: [classDocs](https://github.com/allegheny-college-cmpsc-104-Fall-2024/classDocs)

 ## Grading

 ### Grading Components